rejuve-bio/biocypher-kg/MORK_README.md

+# MORK Persistence Integration

+This directory contains the integration of **MORK**, a high-performance reasoning engine designed for large-scale biological knowledge graphs.

+Our implementation focuses on a **"Convert-then-Load" workflow**, which transforms BioCypher's text-based .metta exports into optimized binary `.paths` indices.
+This approach allows us to:
+1.  **Bypass Parsing Overhead**: Skip the expensive text parsing step on subsequent loads.
+2.  **Achieve MM2-Scale Performance**: Load large number of atoms in seconds rather than hours.
+3.  **Enable Persistent Reasoning**: Query the graph instantly via a high-speed Rust server.

+---

 # 1. Setup Environment

 We configured the MORK service to use a persistent volume, ensuring data access across container restarts.